Alcoto95/cypress-todoist/README.md

 - **CYPRESS_TODOIST_PASSWORD**

 **NOTE:** The `CYPRESS_` prefix is needed as if it is not included in the name of the environment variable, Cypress will not recognize it during execution time.

+## Github Actions

+A github action is currently being used for executing the tests on every pull request.
+The Action can be found under `.github/workflows/`